Isvatten0/Monster-Battle-Checkers/README.md

 -- Play the game!
 Basic Rules of Checkers for now.
 You are Facing an AI.
 Do not let the robots win!

--- KNOWN BUG: if you do not click near the center of the square on your turn, then the game may not let you take your turn.
+-- KNOWN BUGs: if you do not click near the center of the square on your turn, then the game may not let you take your turn.
 To fix, click on your piece again.
+ALSO, the harder the difficulty, the slower the AI.

 ## Features